benhylau/pi-pxe-server/README.md

         }
         ```

-1. Reboot your Raspberry Pi and plug it into the client configured for PXE booting
+1. Reboot your Raspberry Pi and connect it to the PC client configured for PXE booting using an ethernet cable